bigdinotech/Arduino101Power/README.md

 void CuriePower.doze()
 ```

-Places the SoC in "doze" mode which simply switches the system clock to the internal 32Khz RTC oscillator.
+Places the SoC in "doze" mode which simply switches the system clock to the internal 32.768 kHz RTC oscillator.

 *Parameters*